 - Several sheets of construction paper in bright colors

-- 1" ribbon in a variety of colors
+- Ribbon, one-inch thick, in a variety of colors

 - Clear tape